2010 Philippine House of Representatives elections in the Ilocos Region: 1st District

 In March 2011, Singson resigned after being found guilty of drug possession in Hong Kong.
 The Commission on Elections called an election that will be held on May 28, 2011.

 2nd District

 Eric Singson is the incumbent, but he is in his third consecutive term already and is ineligible for reelection.
 His son Eric Jr. is his party's nominee for the district's seat.

 La Union

 La Union's two seats in the House will be contested in albeit different circumstances: in the first district, Rep. Victor Francisco Ortega, whose brother is the current Governor Manuel Ortega will contest the seat against an independent candidate James Paul Orros, who claims to be a relative of the Ortegas.
-In the second district, Butch Dumpit, son of defeated gubernational candidate Tomas Dumpit in 2007, will go up against Eufranio Eriguel, who reportedly has support by nine of the eleven mayors in that district.
+In the second district, Butch Dumpit, son of defeated gubernatorial candidate Tomas Dumpit in 2007, will go up against Eufranio Eriguel, who reportedly has support by nine of the eleven mayors in that district.
 The younger Ortega and Dumpit will contest the province's governorship anew.